COVID-19 Vaccination Could Cause Rare Blood Disorder, According To Report

 In a statement to the Times, Moderna, another maker of vaccines, stated that it "continuously monitors the safety of the Moderna Covid-19 vaccine using all sources of data" and routinely shares safety information with regulators.

-The Food and Drug Administration and the Centers for Disease Control and Prevention were reportedly looking into the reports, but the Times noted that rates of the condition in those who took the vaccine were not higher than rates that normally occur within the U.S. population.
+The Food and Drug Administration and the Centers for Disease Control and Prevention were reportedly looking into the reports, but the Times noted that rates of the condition in those who took the vaccine were not higher than those that normally occur within the U.S. population.

 That being said, expert hematologists who treat ITP said they suspected that the vaccine did play a role in those who contracted the condition.
-They also said that the instance of people developing it were extremely rare and could be the result of some kind of predisposition that causes their immune system to that destroy blood platelets.
+They also said that the instance of people developing it were extremely rare and could be the result of some kind of predisposition that causes their immune system to destroy blood platelets.